Prinaka/AI-Fitness-Buddy/README.md

 * Conversational Q&A: Ask freeform questions about fitness, nutrition, guidelines, and workout planning.
 * Rich Data Integration: Nutritional values, exercise information, health guidelines, and scientific articles are integrated for reliable responses.
 * Structured Fitness Plans: Fitness plan requests are detected and answered in structured, actionable formats.
-* Evidence-Based Advice: All responses are grounded in scientific context and best practices.
+* Evidence-Based Advice: All responses are grounded in a scientific context and best practices.
 * Scalable RAG Backend: Combines local CSV, PDF, TXT, and S3-hosted PMC articles for knowledge retrieval.

 **Installation:**